MLB Rumors: The Bryce Harper Sweepstakes – What Teams Are Out? What Teams Are Still In?

 On Friday, Harper’s old team said they have officially “moved on” from Bryce Harper, according to NBC Sports.
 As a matter of fact, the Nationals say they haven’t heard from the All Star for months and all communication has ceased.

-As reported by Inquisitr, the Nationals offered Harper a 10-year deal worth $300 million last season, but he turned it down.
+As reported by The Inquisitr, the Nationals offered Harper a 10-year deal worth $300 million last season, but he turned it down.

 Exclusive: Nationals managing principal owner Mark Lerner to NBC Sports Washington on Bryce Harper: “We’ve moved on.”